Some of our current projects that we are in partnership with:

 Bible distribution – We have been blessed with funds to distribute Bibles, primarily as part of the typhoon rebuilding projects.
 Our target for this year is 5,000 Bibles to be distributed through established churches.

 Scholarship program – SOD has been fortunate to be able to partner with organizations and individuals in order to provide scholarships each year.
-One of these organizations is the Greater Good Foundation.
 These scholarships extend to those less fortunate Filipinos entering high school or college.
 Many of the recipients are associated with the Haven of Hope Orphanage and desire to study nursing or education.
 Several have now graduated from college through the scholarship program.